 Look, it’s a mini teacup!
-And you know how we feel about mini things.
-Ever tried needle felting?
-This tutorial by Gretel Parker is a great project to get you started.
-You can make a set for the little ones in your life (only the best china for our tikes) or make one to use as a practical pincushion.
-Here’s how…
+And you know how we feel about mini things especially when they’re actually useful too!
+This tutorial by Gretel Parker is a great beginner needle felting project and it’ll teach you how to make a pincushion by hand.
+You can make a set for the little ones in your life to play with (only the best china for our tikes) or use it as a practical pincushion for all those pesky pins and needles.

 You will need: